coaster brake back pedaling brake bendix new departure morrow back pedalling coaster brake bicycle bike brakes foot brakes coaster brake

 Any coaster brake that has a square end on the axle is intended to be adjusted this way.

 These sprockets are held on by a snap ring, which you can pry off with a small flat-blade screwdriver.
 When you replace the sprocket, it is a good idea to use a hammer and punch to seat the snap ring into its groove so that the sprocket can't accidentally pop off, leaving the brake inoperative!
-Sprockets availalble here.
+Sturmey-Archer snap rings are easy to install; Shimano can be very difficult.

 Older coaster brakes used threaded sprockets and lock rings, as with track hubs.
 Although they are the same in theory, they commonly used different threading, so they are not usually interchangeable with track sprockets.
-Threaded sprockets made for coaster brake use commonly had a radial slot at one point, to make it possible to replace a broken spoke without needing to remove the sprocket.
+Threaded sprockets for coaster brakes commonly had a radial slot, to make it possible to replace a broken spoke without removing the sprocket.

 Note that with a coaster brake, the gear ratio affects both the forward pedaling and the brake operation!